thekevinscott/thekevinscott/src/pages/tensorflowjs-hello-world/index.md

 ### `async` and `await`

-Javascript has traditionally been used heavily with UIs, which are inherently asynchronous.
-There have been [three broad patterns for handling asynchronous code: callbacks, promises, and async/await](https://medium.com/@stevekonves/three-javascript-async-patterns-1d2e7094860a
+Javascript has traditionally been used heavily with UIs, which perform a lot of asynchronous actions.
+There have been three broad patterns for handling asynchronous code over the years: [callbacks, promises, and async/await](https://medium.com/@stevekonves/three-Javascript-async-patterns-1d2e7094860a
 ).

 `async`/`await` provides a way of defining asynchronous functions in a synchronous way.
 [Many of the Tensorflow.js examples](https://js.tensorflow.org/tutorials/webcam-transfer-learning.html) make use this `async` / `await` syntax.